xinqian-mit/API_Phonons/Readme.md

 Then add lammps to the envoronment variable PYTHONPATH.

-## NMA_sed
-Codes and scripts for computing spectral energy density from MD trajectories.
-See the readme.md in the folder for further details.

 ## Example Scripts

 In the folder Example_Scripts/, I provide several example files on how to use this package for phonon simulations:<br />